evkx/evkx.github.io/content/technology/battery/thermalmanagement/_index.md

 ### How does battery preconditioning work?

-Battery preconditioning works by using the onboard heating system or the waste heat from the motor/drivetraint to raise the battery pack's temperature.
+Battery preconditioning uses the onboard heating system or the waste heat from the motor/drivetrain to raise the battery pack’s temperature.

 {{< sitefiguresized thumb="technology/battery/thermalmanagment/thermal_management_st.jpg" width="2000" height="1200" title="Audi e-tron GT battery heating circuits" >}}